wfdb/wfdb.github.io/index.md

 ## Questions and Contact

-For questions, comments, and suggestions about the WFDB, and where efforts are being directed, please use the WFDB-Spec repo's [discussions page](https://github.com/wfdb/wfdb-spec/discussions).
-Tell us what you like, dislike, and how we can make WFDB even better.
+For questions, comments, and suggestions about WFDB, and where efforts are being directed, please use the WFDB-Spec repo's [discussions page](https://github.com/wfdb/wfdb-spec/discussions).
+Tell us what you like, dislike, and how we can make WFDB better for you.

-To receive announcements about WFDB, join announcements [email list](https://groups.google.com/g/wfdb-users/).
+To receive announcements about WFDB, join the announcements [email list](https://groups.google.com/g/wfdb-users/).